-Table 4.1: S106 funds in the account (31 March 2020)
+Table 4.1: S106 funds in the account (31 March 2021)

-S106 funds in the account\
+S106 funds in the account

-On the 31 March 2020, the Council had secured and/or collected the following S106 funds which for reporting purposes can be split into the following infrastructure types.
-These pots have been secured through the Local Plan policies and the developer contributions have been sub-divided into smaller pots based on the wording of each respective S106 agreement.
-Funds secured from S106 agreement must be spent in accordance with the legal agreement.
-Therefore, many of these funds must be spent in specific locations or on specific items.
+On 31 March 2021, the Council had collected the following S106 funds which can be split into the following infrastructure pots.
+These funds have been secured through the Local Plan policies and have been sub-divided into smaller pots based on the wording of each S106 agreement.
+Funds secured from S106 agreements must be spent in accordance with the legal agreement and many of these funds must be spent in specific locations or on specific items.